The word 'Pattki' with some characters flipped upside down in black and white.

 • Time intentionally set aside for rest, grounding, spiritual connection, and integration

-• Shared housing with personal accommodations to support intimacy, care, and collective presence
+• Shared housing with personal accommodations to support collective presence and individual reflection

 • Shared meals, informal conversations, and moments of celebration woven throughout the experience